Let's learn to grow and care for these stunning plants in your home!

 Did you know Alocasia (just like oxalis) can happily go dormant during the winter months in your home?
-When temps drop and sunlight is less intense, Alocasia will enjoy a long winter's nap!
+When temps drop and sunlight is less intense, alocasia may actually enjoy a long winter's nap unless kept in bright sun or under grow lights.

 Here’s the best way to ensure your Alocasia doesn't go dormant in the winter: